 Whether a C-section is a last minute decision or scheduled ahead of time, your doctor is ultimately responsible for making the right choices and explaining things to you.
 Failing to act quickly can result in harmful injuries and in the very worst scenario, death.

 Sometimes C-sections occur when they’re not medically necessary.
 But why?

 Every once in a while, a mother will elect to have a C-section for personal reasons such as fear of delivery or a busy schedule.
 That’s not generally the case though.
 The main culprit for unnecessary C-sections is long labor.
 Here’s what Neel Shah, an Assistant Professor at Harvard Medical School, had to say about it:

 “When it comes to cost, on average C-sections are reimbursed at 50 percent more than vaginal deliveries in the US.
 Eighty percent of the cost of labor and delivery is staffing, and C-sections generally require a small staff working for fewer hours.
 So it’s not the additional money the doctor makes.
 A vaginal delivery, from a resource point of view, just costs more.”

 There you have it.
 When a mother has a long labor and delivers vaginally, it costs the hospital more.
 More money and more time.
-Women are sometimes pressured into having a procedure they don’t want to because of a lack of patience.
+Women are sometimes pressured into having a procedure they don’t want to, because of lack of patience.
 If your doctor is throwing in the towel because they want to go to the ball game, that’s a problem.
-Especially if their decision impacts you and your child in a harmful way.
+Especially if their decision results in a botched C-section, or impacts you and your child in another harmful way.

 Most of us are so familiar with term “C-section” that we forget it’s actually a major surgical procedure.
 Incisions are made through the abdomen wall and uterus to deliver the baby.
 You’ll likely have a 4-6 inch scar, will be in the hospital for a few days, and will need to take it easy for a couple of months.
 And that’s if everything goes smoothly.